JerryFleming/PyDoc/reference/import.rst

     pair:: package; namespace
     pair:: package; portion

-A namespace package is a composite of various :term:`portions <portion>`, where each portion contributes a subpackage to the parent package.
+A namespace package is a composite of various :term:`portions <包块>`, where each portion contributes a subpackage to the parent package.
 Portions may reside in different locations on the file system.
 Portions may also be found in zip files, on the network, or anywhere else that Python searches